RIKEN-RCCS/lens3/test/simple/README.md

 __pools_count__ and __minio_awake_duration__ are used in the test "busy_server_prepare.py"

-"client.json" includes a credential to access Lens3-Api.  __cred__
+"client.json" has a credential to access Lens3-Api.  __cred__
-specifies a credential by a key-value pair, and it may be one of the following.  {"mod_auth_openidc_session": cookie-value} for Apache OIDC authentication, {"x-remote-user": user-id} for bypassing authentication, or {user-id: password} for a basic-authentication, otherwise.
+specifies a credential by a key-value pair and it has three choices:
+{"mod_auth_openidc_session": cookie-value} for Apache OIDC authentication, {"x-remote-user": user-id} for bypassing authentication, or {user-id: password} for a basic-authentication, otherwise.

 The secret for Apache OIDC authentication is stored in a "mod_auth_openidc_session" cookie.
-Web browser's js-console can be used to obtain the cookie value.
+The cookie is recorded in a web-brower after authentication.
+Web-browser's js-console can be used to obtain the cookie value.
 To use bypassing authentication, the test needs to access Lens3-Api directly from the host that runs Lens3 services (thus, skipping the proxy).

 ### test_api.py